 The Hospital has a noncontributory defined benefit pension plan (the Plan) covering all employees of the Hospital who work at least twenty hours per week.
 Employees hired after January 1, 2017 are ineligible to participate in the plan.
 Benefits are based on the participants' credited service and average monthly earnings.
 The Hospital's funding policy is to contribute an amount annually that is equal to the normal cost, plus interest on the unfunded accrued liability.
+Accruals for benefits froze for active participants as of June 30, 2022.
 The Internal Revenue Service classifies the Plan as a government plan, and the Plan, as such, is exempt from the requirements of the Employee Retirement Income Security Act of 1974.
 The Hospital uses a June 30 measurement date for the Plan.
-The Hospital intends to contribute an estimated \$2,500,000 for fiscal year 2022.
-The service cost component of net periodic pension cost is reported in employee benefits, while the other components of net periodic pension cost are presented in the consolidated statements of operations separately from the service cost component in other expense and outside a subtotal of income from operations.
+The Hospital intends to contribute an estimated \$2,500,000 for fiscal year 2023.
+The service cost component of net periodic pension cost is reported in employee benefits, while the other components of net periodic pension cost are presented in the consolidated statements of operations separately from the service cost component in other expense and outside a subtotal of income (loss) from operations.